 To be continued…

-Tags: Acropolis, Ancient Agora, Athens, Athens Old Town, Byron Metos, Free admission, German Occupation, Greece, International Monuments Day, Parthenon, Photographic Collection, Plaka, Review, Roman Forum, THE OCCUPIER'S GAZE, Travel guide
+Tags: Acropolis, Ancient Agora, Athens, Athens Old Town, Byron Metos, Europe, Free admission, German Occupation, Greece, International Monuments Day, Parthenon, Photographic Collection, Plaka, Review, Roman Forum, THE OCCUPIER'S GAZE, Travel guide